LukeCharles555/bae-MMAManagement/README.md

 3. Maven package
 4. Maven surefire-report
 5. Maven deploy to test environment
-6. Mavane deploy to live environment
+6. Maven deploy to live environment

 ## Improvements for the future
 * Use DockerHub and Nexus as opposed to just Nexus.
 This is so if nexus fails, DockerHub can be used as a backup.